To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 5 Things That Can Cause A False Alarm

-Here’s a list of five common causes of false alarms:
+Here’s a list of five common causes of false alarms.

-Five Ways To Prevent A False Alarm
+5 Ways To Prevent A Security Alarm Going Off For No Reason

-1. Motion sensors: Make sure your motion sensors aren’t too sensitive for your environment.
+1. Motion sensors: Make sure your motion sensors aren’t too sensitive to your environment.
 For instance, if you have pets, you’ll want sensors that won’t trigger every time your pet walks by.
 See the best security systems for pet owners to learn more.

-3. Batteries: Most security companies sensors’ have “low battery” alerts, so they shouldn’t cause a false alarm, but like with most things in life, these don’t always work as intended.
+3. Batteries: Most security companies’ sensors’ have “low battery” alerts, so they shouldn’t cause a false alarm, but like with most things in life, these don’t always work as intended.
 If you can’t rule out the cause of your false alarm, try changing the batteries in your sensors.

-4. Maintain your equipment: Check on your home security equipment regularly so you don’t end up with faulty equipment setting off a false alarm.
+4. Maintain your equipment: Check your home security equipment regularly so you don’t end up with faulty equipment setting off a false alarm.

 5. Know your code: Practice deactivating the alarm and make sure everyone who needs one has a code and knows how to use it.
-In case the monitoring station is alerted and calls, all emergency contacts should also know your home security account’s safe word (the word required by the monitoring station to act on your behalf in regards to an alert notification).
+In case the monitoring station is alerted and calls, all emergency contacts should also know your home security account’s safe word (the word required by the monitoring station to act on your behalf in regard to an alert notification).

 False Alarm Fees